 Day of the Test

-When you arrive for your test, please park your vehicle and go inside the DriveTest Centre to check in.
-Most centres have a self-serve kiosk for check in; see a customer service agent if yours does not.
-After check in, return to your vehicle and wait for the driver examiner.
+When you arrive for your test, please park your vehicle and go inside the DriveTest Centre to check-in.
+Most centers have a self-serve kiosk for check-in; see a customer service agent if yours does not.
+After check-in, return to your vehicle and wait for the Driver Examiner.
+If your Driver Examiner does not arrive at your vehicle within 30 minutes of your appointment time, please return to the building and proceed to Counter A.

 Bring the following items to the test: